-Amend the Bill to immediately increase the Government Paid Parental Leave Scheme to at least a minimum of 26 weeks paid parental leave at full-replacement wage or the national average weekly earnings, whichever is greater.
+Amend the Bill to increase the Government Paid Parental Leave Scheme to at least a minimum of 26 weeks paid parental leave at the commencement of the Bill.

+Pay the Parental Leave Payment at full-replacement wage or the national average weekly earnings, whichever is greater.